-Recent panels include QUEERCRIP REBELLIONS at the Romantica Social Centre’s Rad Queer Fest, CRIPPING THE LITERARY at the June 2017 poetry festival UNSPOKEN WORDS, and SEX ON WHEELS at the University of Sydney’s Rad Sex and Consent Week 2017.
+Recent panels include QUEERCRIP REBELLIONS at the Romantica Social Centre’s Rad Queer Fest, CRIPPING THE LITERARY at the poetry festival UNSPOKEN WORDS, and SEX ON WHEELS at the University of Sydney’s Rad Sex and Consent Week 2017.
 In 2017 and 2018 they were the Sydney site coordinator for the Disability Day of Mourning vigil.
 Last year they coordinated a vigil/community forum for the first anniversary of the Sagamihara massacre, and compiled a zine named AFTER SAGAMIHARA in collaboration with White Flower Memorial.
-In late 2017 they founded Ehlers-Danlos Network Australasia, a resource providing information and community support around Ehlers-Danlos Syndrome, connective tissue disorders, and hypermobility spectrum disorders.
+In late 2017 they created Ehlers-Danlos Network Australasia, a resource providing information and community support around Ehlers-Danlos Syndrome, connective tissue disorders, and hypermobility spectrum disorders.

 Robin is genderqueer and uses they/them/their pronouns.
 Their interests include transgender history and historiography, comparative mythology, queercrip theory, Mad Studies, weird poetry, invisible histories, cats, black tea, and tattoos.